Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

-over the plane $z=\Delta$, to not be so large as to wash out the subtle refractive features due to the sample, in the image that is registered in the plane $z=\Delta$.
-These refractive features are analogous to the pattern of bright lines seen at the bottom of a swimming pool on a hot sunny day.
-Rather than the surface of the water in the pool serving to refract sunlight, here local spatial variations in the refractive index of the sample serve to refract neutrons.
-Thus e.g.~if we restrict ourselves to sample materials having a refractive index that is less than unity, as is often but not always the case (see e.g.~Table 8.1 in \citeauthor{Pfeiffer2009} \cite{Pfeiffer2009} for some exceptions), the concave feature at $D$ will act as a converging neutron lens with focal length that is much larger than $\Delta$; thus the neutron intensity measured at $D'$ will be slightly larger due to the converging effect of neutrons passing through point $D$ in the sample.
+Thus e.g.~if we restrict ourselves to sample materials having a refractive index that is less than unity, as is often but not always the case (see e.g.~Table 8.1 in \citeauthor{Pfeiffer2009} \cite{Pfeiffer2009} for some exceptions), the concave feature at $D$ will act as a converging neutron lens with focal length that is much larger than $\Delta$.
+Hence the neutron intensity measured at $D'$ will be slightly larger due to the converging effect of neutrons passing through point $D$ in the sample.
 Similarly, convex points on the sample such as $E$ act as locally-diverging neutron lenses, causing the intensity at $E'$ to be slightly less than it would have been in the absence of the sample.

-This mechanism of using free-space propagation to convert the refractive effects of a sample into contrast in a measured neutron image \cite{KleinOpat1976,Allman2000}, is known as propagation-based phase contrast.
-This use of the term ``phase'' refers to the phase of the neutron wave function $\Psi$, since surfaces of constant phase $\varphi\equiv\arg\Psi=$~constant define neutron wave fronts, and the refractive effects we have described may be considered as arising from distortions in the initially-planar neutron wave fronts that are imprinted during their passage through the sample.
+This mechanism, using free-space propagation to convert the refractive effects of a sample into contrast in a measured neutron image \cite{KleinOpat1976,Allman2000}, is known as propagation-based phase contrast.
+This particular use of the term ``phase'' refers to the phase of the neutron wavefunction $\Psi$, since surfaces of constant phase

+define neutron wave fronts.
+The refractive effects we have described may be considered as arising from distortions in the initially-planar neutron wave front arising from its passage through the sample {\em en route} to the detector plane $z=\Delta$.